Tuesday, November 14, 2017

 37. White Queen (As It Began)

-Queen II is remarkable in may respects, one of which is that it's easily the most unified of the band's albums conceptually.
+Queen II is remarkable in may respects, one of which is that it is easily the most unified of the band's albums conceptually.
 Brian May's "White Queen (As It Began)" is as lavish and haunting as any moment from their history, with towering vocal harmonies, floating melodies, big ole guitar flourishes, and mythical lyrics inspired by a girl that May had a biology class and was enamored with.
-It's also one of several Queen songs to feature their band name in the title, because why not?
+It is also one of several Queen songs to feature their band name in the title, because when you are utilizing medieval fairy tale tropes in your lyrics, the word "queen" is bound to show up.

 36. Son and Daughter

 Two albums in a row with two Brian May songs titled "Son and Daughter" and "Father to Son", almost covering all angles of the family household dynamic.
-This is certainly one of the sickest Queen guitar riffs and arguably their most typical 70s hard rock song, it's sound and structure both solidifying the band as one of the would-be originators of what would eventually blossom into heavy metal.
+This is certainly one of the sickest Queen guitar riffs and arguably their most typical 70s hard rock song.
+Its sound and structure both solidify the band as one of the would-be originators of what would eventually blossom into heavy metal.
 This was played at the first ever Queen concert and was the original home for May's live solo spot, which later would get properly recorded in studio on "Brighton Rock".

 35. Good Company

 Exhibit a billion as to why Brian May could very well be the most ingenious guitar player in all of rock music can be found on A Night at the Opera's "Good Company".
 Written and performed on his dad's "Genuine Aloha" banjo ukulele, May had the idea to use up hours upon hours of studio time to make his Red Special sound like an entire Dixie Land jazz orchestra for the guitar solo.
-It's jaw-dropping to listen to, not just for how wonderful it is, but also for the "how the fuck did he even do that?" quality which is admirable to say the very least.
+It is jaw-dropping stuff, not just for how wonderful it is, but also for the "How the fuck did he even do that?" quality which is admirable to say the very least.

 34. Love of My Life

-A Night at the Opera's most pretty moment "Love of My Life" was a Queen song that went through one of the biggest changes from it's studio to live rendition, musically.
-Written and performed on piano by Freddie as an ode to his long-lasting relationship with Mary Austin, Brian May played harp on it having no real prior experience to using the instrument, instead playing the chords painstakingly one at a time.
+A Night at the Opera's most pretty moment "Love of My Life" was a Queen song that musically went through one of the biggest changes from its studio to live rendition.
+Written and performed on piano by Freddie as an ode to his long-lasting relationship with Mary Austin, Brian May played harp on it even though he had no real prior experience with the instrument, instead playing the chords painstakingly one at a time.
 When it came time to do it every night on tour though, they logically said "fuck that noise" and re-arranged it for 12-string guitar, where it sounded just as enchanting.

 33. Tenement Funster/Flick of the Wrist/Lily of the Valley

 The strongest and most inseparable Queen medley is that which appears on the first side of Sheer Heart Attack, "Tenement Funster/Flick of the Wrist/Lily of the Valley".
 All three songs were recorded separately with Roget Taylor penning "Funster" and Freddie Mercury the latter two.
-On paper, each piece is significantly different as well, with "Funster" being more on the funky and sexy side, "Flick" more up-tempo, heavy, and "single-esque", and "Lily" the pretty, piano carol to finish it.
+On paper, each piece is significantly different from each other, with "Funster" being more on the funky and sexy side, "Flick" more up-tempo, heavy, and "single-ready", and "Lily" the pretty, piano carol to finish it all off.

 32. You're My Best Friend

-After dipping his toes into the songwriting pool with Sheer Heart Attack's "Misfire", John Deacon returned with the mega-hit "You're My Best Friend" on the proceeding A Night at the Opera album almost out of nowhere.
-He wrote and played it on a Wurlitzer electric piano, (an instrument which Freddie openly hated), and it acts as Opera's laid back, three-minute pop/love song, directly inspired by Deacon's wife.
+After dipping his toes into the songwriting pool with Sheer Heart Attack's understated "Misfire", John Deacon returned with the mega-hit "You're My Best Friend" on the proceeding A Night at the Opera album.
+He wrote and played it on a Wurlitzer electric piano, (an instrument which Freddie openly hated), and it acts as the album's laid back, three-minute pop/love song, directly inspired by Deacon's wife.
 Roger Taylor's backwards drum fills are a noticeable, pleasant touch as well.

 31. Cool Cat

-Queen almost had not one but two collaborations with David Bowie released on Hot Space as the latter provided a spoken word backing track to Freddie Mercury and John Deacon's mellow funk "Cool Cat".
-Bowie wasn't a fan of the finished results so it was removed at the eleventh hour, which is all the better really as it's more or less unnecessary.
+Queen almost had not one but two collaborations with David Bowie released on Hot Space as the latter provided a spoken word backing track to Freddie Mercury and John Deacon's mellow funk gem "Cool Cat".
+Bowie was not a fan of the finished results so it was removed at the eleventh hour, which is all the better really as it is more or less unnecessary.
 This song is funny in that my brother singled it out ages ago to me as one of the lamest Queen songs, only to have me light up and proclaim how wonderful it actually was.
-A sentiment I clearly still hold true.
+A sentiment that I clearly still hold true.

 30. More of That Jazz